Opportunities for AIA Continuing Education Credit

 If members have had to do a lot of research for their committee service, such as studying planning issues, local code changes, etc., they can file a self report for research for the subject researched.
 It must be information that can be applied to the practice of architecture.
 Research is non-HSW, non-sustainable credit, but members can get credit for it.

-The Design Committee sponsors the annual Design Awards program, the Chrysalis (formerly Emerging Architectural Firm) Award program, the Alice Washburn Award program, the Business Architecture Award program, the Public Service Award program and Connecticut Treasures, in addition to planning lectures and tours of buildings of note.
+The Design Committee oversees the annual Design Awards program, the Chrysalis (formerly Emerging Architectural Firm) Award program, the Alice Washburn Award program, the Business Architecture Award program, the Public Service Award program and Connecticut Treasures, in addition to planning lectures and tours of buildings of note.

-Sponsors professional development programs to aid AIA members in fulfilling their Continuing Education requirements and to broaden their knowledge of practice, business and technological issues.
+The Education Committee supports professional development programs to aid AIA Connecticut members in fulfilling their Continuing Education requirements and to broaden their knowledge of practice, business and technological issues.
 Working with other organizations, the committee generally serves as the “touch point” on historic issues within AIA Connecticut as well as to other organizations.

-Serves as a legal watchdog for the profession and also focuses on legislative and licensing issues and on encouraging AIA Connecticut participation in local, state and federal government.
+The Government Affairs Committee serves as a legal watchdog for the profession and also focuses on legislative and licensing issues and on encouraging AIA Connecticut participation in local, state and federal government.

 The Professional Practice Roundtable addresses practice issues and shares information between practitioners in a casual format.
 Outside experts often lead the roundtables.

 A dynamic roundtable meeting nine times a year, the Small Firms group explores and discusses issues specific to small practices.
 Speakers are often featured.
 This is a must for the sole practitioner and micro firm.

 The Women in Architecture Committee provides an environment for women architects and allied professionals to enhance their professional development, networking, and leadership skills.

 Historic Resources Committee

 HRC works globally to identify, understand and preserve architectural heritage, sharing its expertise with architects and the public through newsletters, conferences and convention activities.